oliverdaisey/oliverdaisey.github.io/events.md

     <div class="event-location">Edinburgh, UK</div>
     <div class="event-date">May 16-19</div>
     <div class="event-title">ICMS and MAC-MIGS Modelling Camp 2022</div>
-    <div class="event-description">A short modelling camp where participants split into groups and solve problems with industry problems.
+    <div class="event-description">A short modelling camp where participants split into groups and solve problems with industry partners.
 Our team came first place for designing and implementing preprocessing pipelines for underwater ROV imaging.</div>
 </div>